Many opportunities – take it from Secretary of State John F. Kerry:

 Where can I go with a Comparative Religion Major?

-Comparative Religion Majors are historians, ethicists, cultural analysts and/or global comparativists, depending on their choice of concentration of courses in our program.
+Comparative Religion Majors are globalists, with specific expertise as historians, ethicists, analysts of specific world regions and/or international comparativists, depending on their choice of concentration of courses in our program.

 - Discussion of skills of Religion Majors and their applicability to jobs from the American Academy of Religion